The Broken Food System of America

 Unbleached Sugar: Most sugar is refined and white.
 Natural sugar is not typically white.
 Go for natural cane sugar instead.

 Maple Syrup: Maple syrup can range in color, and this effects the taste from mild to deep.
-When buying, make sure the maple syrup is 100% natural and does not contain any high fructose corn syrup or additives.
+When buying, make sure the maple syrup is 100% natural.
+Ensure it does not contain any high fructose corn syrup or additives.

 Monk Fruit Extract: Monk Fruit is a natural sweetener derived from dried fruit.
 This is zero calories and zero carbs.
 This is also a safe alternative for those with diabetes as it does not raise glucose levels within the blood.
 It is also 150-250 times sweeter than sugar.